maxrmorrison/clpcnet/README.md

 # Controllable LPCNet

-Code corresponding to the paper "Neural Pitch-Shifting and Time-Stretching with Controllable LPCNet" [1].
+Official repository for the paper "Neural Pitch-Shifting and Time-Stretching with Controllable LPCNet" [1].
+Performs pitch-shifting and time-stretching of speech recordings.
 Audio examples can be found [here](https://maxrmorrison.com/sites/controllable-lpcnet).
 The original LPCNet [2] code can be found [here](https://github.com/mozilla/LPCNet).
+If you use this code in an academic publication, please [cite our paper](#citation).

 ## Table of contents